jverzani/PolynomialZeros.jl/README.md

 The package also provides

-* `PolynomialZeros.agcd` for computing an *approximate* GCD of polynomials `p` and `q` over `Poly{Float64}`.
+* `PolynomialZeros.AGCD.agcd` for computing an *approximate* GCD of polynomials `p` and `q` over `Poly{Float64}`.
 (This is used to reduce a polynomial over the reals to a square-free polynomial.
 Square-free polynomials are needed for the algorithm used.
-However, the `agcd` function begins to be inaccurate for higher degree polynomials, so this is not the default behaviour, rather it must be requested.)
+For can become unreliable for 15-or-more-degree polynomials.)

-* `PolynomialZeros.multroot` for finding roots of `p` in `Poly{Float64}` over `Complex{Float64}` which has some advantage if `p` has high multiplicities.
+* `PolynomialZeros.MultRoot.multroot` for finding roots of `p` in `Poly{Float64}` over `Complex{Float64}` which has some advantage if `p` has high multiplicities.
 The `roots` function from the `Polynomials` package will find all the roots of a polynomial.
 Its